newellp1/FoodTruck.Web/README.md

   - The **active truck** and its **current location** (or the next upcoming schedule).
   - A **menu filtered** to items that are available now (`IsAvailable = true`).
 - I can **search** menu items by name/description and **filter by category**.
-- I can view **item details** and select valid **modifiers** with min/max rules and live price updates.
+- I can view **item details** and select valid

 ### 2. Cart & Checkout

 - As a customer, I can:
-  - Add items with **selected modifiers and notes** to a cart.
+  - Add items with **selected items and notes** to a Cart.
-  - Edit quantities, modifiers, and remove lines.
+  - Edit quantities and remove lines.
   - Proceed to **checkout** as a guest or signed-in user.
   - Receive an **estimated pickup time (ETA)** and order confirmation.